Software Architecture Interview Topics: What to Study and How

 The trade-off analysis rubric

-The most detailed rubrics use a five-point scale.
+The most detailed rubrics I’ve seen use a five-point scale.
 A score of 1 means choices were made without any justification; the candidate just named a technology and moved on.
 A score of 3 means two or three trade-offs were discussed with reasonable justification.
 A score of 5 means the candidate identified non-obvious trade-offs, quantified their impact, and connected decisions to business constraints at different scale points.

 Requirements clarification and communication